Lotto Max: Gameplay

-The main jackpot is capped at $70 million.
+The main jackpot is capped at $80 million.
 MaxMillions prizes are carried over until they are won, and additional MaxMillions prizes are added for each week a main jackpot of at least $50 million is not won.
-MaxMillions numbers.
-Secondary prizes can only been won off the main drawing: MaxMillions drawings only award prizes on an exact match.
 Once the main jackpot is won, unclaimed MaxMillions prizes, if any, are placed in the main jackpot on top of the $10 million minimum.

 The main jackpot was initially capped at $50 million.
 The July 17, 2015 draw increased this cap to $60 million.
 Beginning with the May 14, 2019 draw, the field of numbers increased from 49 to 50 (changing the odds of a jackpot win to 1 in 33 million), the main jackpot cap was increased to $70 million, new prizes were added for matching 4 or 5 numbers and the bonus number, and the game added a second weekly draw on Tuesdays.
 Organizers stated these changes would help Lotto Max reach higher jackpots more often.
-At the same time, Lotto Max switched to using a random number generator for draws rather than lottery machines.
+At the same time, Lotto Max switched to using a random number generator for the main draw rather than lottery machines.
+Beginning with the September 10, 2024 draw, the main jackpot cap further increased to $80 million.

+Beginning with the April 14, 2026 draw, the main jackpot cap will increase further to $90 million, and each drawing will begin to include auxiliary "MaxPlus" prizes of $100,000 each for every million in that draw's main jackpot (i.e. if the jackpot is $10 million, there will be 10 MaxPlus prizes).
+At this time, the price of a single line of seven numbers will increase to $6, but will include three additional lines of quick picks instead of two.